 Your very good at copying and pasting selective parts of my website and conveniently missing off parts you do not wish to mention, anyway let me save you the trouble:

 As a self employed courier, it is your own responisbility to insure yourself for the purpose of using your own vehicle as a courier.
-Courier Expert only check your ‘Goods in Transit’ insurance (£10k cover needed) if you wish to carry our customers goods valued over £500.
+Robinson Express only check your 'Goods in Transit' insurance (£10k cover needed) if you wish to carry our customers goods valued over £500.

 Why is a car cheaper than a van?